-

 The Automatic Killers

-An evil Asian professor has controlled the dead using 'Radcliffe' a liquid form of electricity and 10 times more powerful able to increase the strength and resistance of any living thing.
+Trigger warning.
+Some graphic body dismembering near the start.
+An evil half Chinese half Japanese genius has controlled the dead using 'Radcliffe' a liquid form of electricity and 10 times more powerful able to increase the strength and resistance of anything living or dead.
 He also has a giant rat!
-Really over the top story.

 -